The Ten Best Modern Horrors of 1999

 And full disclosure.
 If I was making a list of the top horror films of all time, Audition would probably be on it.
 There is a reason that Audition always enters into conversations about the best J-horrors even though it always sticks out as the one that does not deal with the supernatural and that never inspired an inferior American remake.

 But it’s also a film whose reputation of being disgusting is admittedly overhyped…unless you have a fear of needles.
-Like Sixth Sense, Audition’s brilliant, but devastating ending, might be a bit of a disservice to how truly great the rest of the film is.
+Like The Sixth Sense, Audition’s brilliant, but devastating ending, might be a bit of a disservice to how truly great the rest of the film is.

 The story is about Aoyama, a widower who- after seven years of raising his son as a single father- confesses to a friend in the film industry that he would like to remarry.
 The friend, Yoshikawa, suggests letting him help by holding an audition for a bogus project as a chance for Aoyama to meet some women.